jpueberbach4/bp.markets.ingest/dukascopy/docs/future.md

 ```

-**Goal:** Wrap up the above two functionalities into an MVP before Christmas, so I can resume C++ work at the start of next year.
-Current codebase is under 1,500 lines of actual LOC; target is to stay below 3,000.
+~~**Goal:** Wrap up the above two functionalities into an MVP before Christmas, so I can resume C++ work at the start of next year.
+Current codebase is under 1,500 lines of actual LOC; target is to stay below 3,000.~~

+**Goal:** Before end of year finishing up the data (100 percent correctness against MT4 is the target, currently ~95 percent).
+First two weeks of next year round up above two features with a basic set of plugins (SMA, EMA, MACD, RSI, Bollinger, perhaps others).
+Happy holidays :)

 >Idea (unexplored): If feasible and data access allows, get approval to replay financial calendar events through replay.sh as "control structures".
 This is something I’ll likely need as well, but it hasn’t been explored yet (0.8 feature?).